 - 2023: 2,296 traffic accidents (as of 1/28/23)

 However, despite a 26.3% decrease in crashes between 2019 and 2020, fatalities increased by 5.3%:

 - 2021: 357

-The number of crashes in 2021 is still down significantly from 2019, but deaths were higher than in 2020.
+The number of crashes in 2022 is higher from 2021, but deaths were down.